dmbarbour/wikilon/docs/AwelonLang.md

         2.998e8     == [2998 5 decimal]
         -4/6        == [-4 #6 rational]

 This builds one view upon another, which is convenient for extending views.
 If our view left out rational numbers, we'd still render a sensible `[-4 #6 rational]`.
-Besides numeric towers, editable views could easily support lists, continuation-passing style, Haskell-inspired do-notation, generators with yield, and other features.
-Line comments can easily be supported, e.g. `// comment == "comment"(a2)d`.
+Relative to built-in number support, there is some storage overhead - but it's relatively minor at larger scales (and compresses well).
+Besides numeric towers, editable views could feasibly support lists and matrices, continuation-passing style, Haskell-inspired do-notation, generators with yield, and other features.
+Comments can easily be supported, e.g. `// comment == "comment"(a2)d`.
 Qualified namespaces are easy to support, e.g. such that `long-prefix-foo` can be abbreviated as `lp-foo`.
-It is also feasible for projections to leverage color, such that `html-div` vs. `math-div` both render as `div` but in different colors.
+It is feasible for projections to leverage color, such that `html-div` vs. `math-div` both render as `div` but in different colors, or other graphical expression of meaning.

 We can also project edit sessions that view and edit multiple words together.
 In simplest form, we might have `my-session = [foo][bar][baz]` so we can 'open' the session then edit those three words together.

-Although our initial emphasis is plain text views, the eventual goal is to support richly interactive graphical views involving tables, graphs, canvases, checkboxes, sliders, drop-down menus, spreadsheets, and so on.
+Although our initial emphasis is plain text views, the eventual goal is to support richly interactive graphical views involving tables, graphs, canvases, checkboxes, sliders, drop-down menus, copyable forms, and so on.
 A sophisticated projectional editor could support frames or a zoomable interface where a word's definition may be logically inlined/opened into the current view.

 ### Named Local Variables